How to Find GeoCheckpoints

 Starting with GeoCheckpointing is very easy.
-Everything what you need to find GeoCheckpoints is a GPS device or smartphone with an internal GPS and free account here at GeoCheckpointing.com.
-It is also possible to start without the GPS device and search GeoCheckpoints using a GPS receiver or a map and use the smartphone only to log your visits.
+Everything what you need to find GeoCheckpoints is a GPS enabled smartphone and free account here at GeoCheckpointing.com.
+It is also possible to navigate to GeoCheckpoints using a GPS receiver or a map and use the smartphone only to log your visits.

 Search GeoCheckpoints Using a GPS Device